USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 .. figure:: LWFA-coulomb.png
 	:figwidth: 80%

-	Fig. 1 --- Python DataViewer output of the scalar potential produced by the :file:`LWFA-coulomb.txt` example.
+	Fig. 1 --- Python DataViewer output of the scalar potential produced by the :file:`LWFA-coulomb.tw` example.

 .. _args:

 Command line arguments
 ----------------------

-The full command line specification is
+For desktop installations the command line specification is

-.. py:function:: tw3d -n procs -c threads --input-file file --no-interactive --version --help
+.. py:function:: tw3d [-n <procs>] [-c <threads>] [--input-file <file>] [--no-interactive] [--version] [--help]

 	:param int procs: number of MPI processes (default=1, desktop only)
-	:param int threads: number of OpenMP threads (see below for default, desktop only)
+	:param int threads: number of OpenMP threads (see below for default)
 	:param str file: name or path of the file to use as the input file (default=stdin)

 	The :samp:`--no-interactive` argument, if present, suppresses the interactive thread.

 	The :samp:`--version` argument, if present, prints the version number.
 If this is the only argument, no simulation is attempted.

-	The :samp:`--help` argument, if present, prints out a message pointing to the online documentation.
+	The :samp:`--help` argument, if present, prints the command line arguments and the link to the online documentation.
 If this is the only argument, no simulation is attempted.

 If you enter only :samp:`tw3d` with no arguments, turboWAVE will use a single MPI processes, and will fork as many threads as there are logical cores on the system.
 If you enter :samp:`tw3d -n {procs}`, turboWAVE will use the requested number of MPI processes, but only a single thread.
 Finally, if you enter :samp:`tw3d -n {procs} -c {threads}`, turboWAVE will use the requested number for both processes and threads.